AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_android.md

         mRtcEngine.enableVideo();

         FrameLayout container = (FrameLayout) findViewById(R.id.local_video_view_container);
-        // Call CreateRendererView to create a SurfaceView pbject and add it as a child to the FrameLayout SurfaceView surfaceView = RtcEngine.CreateRendererView(getBaseContext());
+        // Call CreateRendererView to create a SurfaceView pbject and add it as a child to the FrameLayout.
+        SurfaceView surfaceView = RtcEngine.CreateRendererView(getBaseContext());
         container.addView(surfaceView);
-        // Pass the SurfaceView object to Agora so that it renders the local video mRtcEngine.setupLocalVideo(new VideoCanvas(surfaceView, VideoCanvas.RENDER_MODE_FIT, 0));
+        // Pass the SurfaceView object to Agora so that it renders the local video. mRtcEngine.setupLocalVideo(new VideoCanvas(surfaceView, VideoCanvas.RENDER_MODE_FIT, 0));

-        // Join the channel with a token mRtcEngine.joinChannel(token, channelName, "", 0);
+        // Join the channel with a token. mRtcEngine.joinChannel(token, channelName, "", 0);
     }
    ```